triadic-cosmos/triadic-cosmos/README.md

 ### **52. AGI as a Digital Organism — The Personal Tamagotchi Model of General Intelligence**
 *A Ludic but Structurally Accurate Illustration of Ecosystem‑Based AGI*

-Paper #52 - The Astra Inflection Point: Why the AGI Era Has Not Yet Arrived - introduces the first **intuitive, democratized illustration** of ecosystem‑AGI:
+Paper #52 — The Astra Inflection Point: Why the AGI Era Has Not Yet Arrived — introduces the first **intuitive, democratized illustration** of ecosystem‑AGI.

 AGI is not a monolithic superintelligence, not a scaled transformer, and not a statistical oracle —
 but a **digital organism** with a lifecycle, attractor geometry, and personal evolution shaped entirely
 by its user.